 Improper Relationships between Teachers and Students

 Improper relationships between teachers and students are criminalized under Texas law, regardless of the student’s age.
 The offense is called improper relationship between an educator and student.
-According to the Austin American-Statesman, cases of improper teacher-student relationships have increased by 80 percent over the past eight years.
+Cases of improper teacher-student relationships have dramatically over the past few years.
 To address this growing problem, the Texas Legislature passed Senate Bill 7 to add new criminal and administrative penalties to crack down on improper educator-student relationships.

 UPDATE: SB7 has been passed and signed into law.